-China’s use of language is strictly governed by various legal entities in the various regions (see List of Language Regulators)
+Various legal entities govern the use of language in China (see List of Language Regulators)

-Cantonese has over 80 million speakers and is used as the lingua franca in Hong Kong, Macau and the region of Guangxi.
-Cantonese can be divided into three main dialects: the Guangzhou dialect, Hong Kong dialect, and Macau dialect.
+With over 80 million speakers, residents of Hong Kong, Macau and Guangxi speak Cantonese.
+For example, Cantonese comprises three dialects: Guangzhou dialect, Hong Kong dialect, and Macau dialect.

-English is the most common international language learned and spoken in China, followed by Japanese and Portuguese.
-(Macau’s official languages are Cantonese and Portuguese.
-However, the use of Portuguese in on the decline since the transfer of Macau from Portugal to the PRC).
+English is the most common international language spoken in China, followed by Japanese and Portuguese.
+Macau’s official languages are Cantonese and Portuguese; however, the use of Portuguese is in decline since Portugal transferred Macau to the PRC.

-China is a fascinating country with fascinating cultures and history, and this is well-reflected in the variety of languages and dialects.
-It is also a world power and the unification of the country’s regions have led to the standardization of languages and adoption of a few core languages that serves this entire mighty nation.
+China is a fascinating country with fascinating cultures and history.
+Importantly, the unification of the country’s regions led to the standardization of language which serves this vast, amazing country.